JStateson/DOC-PDF-PhraseFinder/README.md

-# DOC-PDF-PhraseFinder
+# DOC-PhraseFinder

-Program searchs through a PDF or DOCX and displays matches
+Program searchs through a DOCX and displays matches

-App uses Adobe Pro or Standard which 'phones home'

-Licenses checking by Adobe will freeze app while verifying license

-DOCX do not have the license check timeout or freeze problem.